JSHBaxter/DeepFlow/README.md

 The latter solver is based on that presented in:
 [2] Baxter, J.S.H., Rajchl, M., Yuan, J., & Peters, T. M. (2014).
 A continuous max-flow approach to multi-labeling problems under arbitrary region regularization. arXiv preprint arXiv:1405.0892.

+At the moment, the project is designed for Linux and make.
+Depending on the NVCC compiler used for the CUDA portions, one may need to set the corresponding C compiler to a particular version using the C make variable.